Tri-City Christian School (North Carolina)

-Tri-City Christian School was a PreK-12th grade private Christian school located in Conover, North Carolina, just east of the town of Hickory.
+Tri-City Christian School was a PreK-12th grade private Christian school located in Conover, North Carolina, just east of Hickory.

 The school opened in 1996, and served the community through providing a Christian education experience for its students.
 Later after the school opened, it no longer was just a ministry of Tri-City Baptist Church, but invited students from various church backgrounds to attend.
 In June 2019, the school closed.

-TCCS was a member school of the Association of Christian Schools International, the Southern Baptist Association of Christian Schools, and the North Carolina Association of Christian Schools.
+Tri-City Christian was a member school of the Association of Christian Schools International, the Southern Baptist Association of Christian Schools, and the North Carolina Association of Christian Schools.